Are you about to do take on the Physicians Elemental Diet to treat SIBO and need some advice about what to expect?

 I definitely decided I wasn’t done with this diet and so I continued it on until I ran out of it.

 I realised that day that I was nearly out of the diet, so on the way home from the baby shower, I went into my first supermarket in over 4 weeks (which was a surreal but exciting experience) and I picked up some pumpkin, carrots and sweet potato.
-That night, I made myself pumpkin soup and I was very excited and nervous.
+That night, I made myself pumpkin soup with only these ingredients and I was very excited and nervous.

 To be honest, I really didn’t want the diet to end.
-Apart from the diarrhea, I had felt great and I was nervous to eat again.
+Apart from the diarrhoea, I had felt great but I was nervous to eat again.

 I had read other people’s stories of how their SIBO came back immediately once they ate again.
 I just couldn’t take anymore of this SIBO.
 Why has this happened to me?
 Why did I deserve to go through all of this?